Marine, Estuarine and Freshwater Biology (MEFB)

 Credits: 4

 Introduces field ornithology focusing on the biology, ecology, and behavior of avifauna on the Isles of Shoals.
 Includes such ornithological field methods as censuring techniques, territory mapping, banding, behavioral observation, and creating a field notebook.
 Fieldwork is designed to supplement many classroom concepts, including territoriality, breeding biology, and survivorship.
-Prereq: one year of college-level biology.
+One year of college level biology required.
 Lab.
-Special fee.
-Permission required.
 (Summers only at Shoals Marine Lab.)

 Equivalent(s): ZOOL 510